-LIST OF ALL SHARK FUNCTIONS:
+LIST OF SHARK FUNCTIONS:

 A function is just like an operation; the addition operation (+) requires two arguments (numbers) and returns their sum; a function requires some arguments (0 to 3) and returns some value.